dustin-ruetz/web-devdeps/README.md

 #    needed for web-/Node.js-based projects when creating a new Git repository.
 #
 #    **Tip:** Pass the `--help` flag to print the documentation for the command's flags.
-npx @dustin-ruetz/devdeps init-repo repo-name
+npx web-devdeps init-repo repo-name

 # 3. Configure the repo to use the Git hooks files in the written `.githooks/` directory
 #    and modify their permissions to make all files executable:
 git config core.hooksPath ./.githooks/ && chmod u+x ./.githooks/*

-# 4. Install the `@dustin-ruetz/devdeps` version listed in the written `package.json` file:
+# 4. Install the `web-devdeps` version listed in the written `package.json` file:
 npm install

 # 5. (optional) Automatically fix the formatting for all of the written files: